kdha200501/grab-tvboxnow-torrent/readme.md

 ## Description

-CLI tools to scrape attachments off of `TvBoxNow` thread
+A CLI tool to scrape video streams off of a `TvBoxNow` thread, it

-- Remembers downloaded attachments
+- remembers downloaded attachments
-- Supports user account authentication
+- supports user account authentication
-- Option to filter attachments
+- provides the option to filter attachments

 ## What's new in 2.0